PHYSICAL THERAPY FOR VETERINARY NURSING PATIENTS

 Credit points: 15

-In this subject, students will extend beyond the introductory veterinary nursing physical therapy techniques they learned during their first two years of study.
-They will learn how to evaluate veterinary nursing physical therapy needs, and design an individually-tailored veterinary nursing physical therapy plan.
-Students will revise the anatomy and physiologyof the body systems involved with locomotion and biomechanics in a range of animal species, and will consider how damage to, or altered structure and/or function, can result in changes to animal gait and ease of movement.
-Aided by a work integrated learning (WIL) placement, students will learn about the types, indications and methods of physical therapy available for animals, that trained veterinary nurses are capable of competently and safely undertaking, under the direction of a veterinarian or animal physiotherapist.
-By the completion of the subject, students will be able to develop an evidence-based physical therapy veterinary nursing plan to suit an individual patient's needs, and to competently perform the range of physical therapy techniques included within such plans.
+In this subject, students will examine the anatomy and physiology of the body systems involved with conformation, locomotion and biomechanics in a range of animal species, and will consider how damage to, or altered structure and/or function, can result in changes to animal gait and ease of movement.
+Aided by a work integrated learning (WIL) placement, students will learn about the types, indications and methods of physical therapy available for animals, that trained veterinary nurses are capable of competently and safely undertaking, under the direction of a trained animal physical therapist.
+Students will also appreciate the importance of early intervention and referral of patients to trained animal physical therapists.
+Upon completion of this subject, students will be able to competently and safely perform a range of basic physical therapy techniques included within prescribed plans and scope of practice as well as provide ongoing support for the provision of family centred patient care and develop an understanding of the limitations of both themselves and the client.

 SchoolSchool of Life Sciences